 4. I wore one of those fancy dust mask things while working on the floor.
 It made me hot and my glasses fogged up, but the allergies from the first day of work kicked my ass hard.
 I could not handle a repeat.

 5. Prep, prep, prep.
 It takes forever and it will wear you down and beat you, but it is *SO* important.
 I painted all of the edges out first, from the ceiling to the floorboards and the corners and around the windows and doors.
+And then hired a Epoxy Floor Contractor to come finish the floors for me.
 My bedroom is HUGE.
 Something crazy like 18 feet long.
 Probably about 12 feet wide.
 With three doors, three windows, and a lot of trim.
 I didn’t time it really, but I think it took me longer to do the edges than it did to paint the entire room.
 And I don’t regret it at all, because it made the actual painting that much faster.

 6. If you don’t have a steady hand, tape the crown molding.
 And even if you do have a steady hand, keep a damp cloth nearby for the times when you get the latex paint on the enamel paint of the crown molding.
 It wipes off easily if you are fast.